 GSS-API_Token (variable): As specified in [GSS] section 3.3.
 For anonymous authentication, the GSS-API data field has a zero length.
 This token is obtained from the GSS subsystem as described in [GSS] section 3, with the following differences.
 The conf_req_flag MUST always be specified.
 When using Kerberos authentication, the mutual_req_flag MUST always be specified.
 When using Kerberos via proxy authentication, the mutual_req_flag and the UseKerberosProxyURL string (as defined in section 3.1.1) MUST always be specified.
 When using NTLM, the mutual_req_flag MUST NOT be specified.
-Because TLS allows both mutual as well as one-way authentication, the mutual_req_flag reflects the authentication mode as follows: when using mutual authentication in TLS, the mutual_req_flag MUST NOT be specified.
-NOT be specified.
-Because TLS allows both mutual as well as one-way authentication in TLS, the mutual_req_flag MUST NOT be specified.
+Because TLS allows both mutual as well as one-way authentication, the mutual_req_flag reflects the authentication mode as follows: when using mutual authentication in TLS, the mutual_req_flag MUST be specified, and when using one-way authentication in TLS, the mutual_req_flag MUST NOT be specified.

-If the [GSS] subsystem on the responder has successfully completed but the [GSS] subsystem does not return GSS-API_Token data to send back to the initiator, the responder MUST send a 0-byte GSS-API_Token payload with a 0-byte GSS-API_Token.
+If the [GSS] subsystem on the responder has successfully completed but the [GSS] subsystem does not return GSS-API_Token data to send back to the initiator, the responder MUST send a 0-byte GSS-API Token payload with a 0-byte GSS-API Token.

 For Kerberos, the GSS-API_Token is as specified in [RFC1964] section 1.
-For NTLM, the GSS-API_Token is in the format specified in [MS-NLMP], section 3.1.5.2.1 for initiator tokens, and section 3.2.5.2.1 and section 3.2.5.2.2 for responder tokens.
+For NTLM, the GSS-API_Token is in the format specified in [MS-NLMP]], section 3.1.5.2.1 for initiator tokens, and section 3.2.5.2.2 for responder tokens.
 There is no additional GSS encapsulation over what is specified in [MS-NLMP] for the tokens.
 For TLS, the GSS-API_Token is as specified in [RFC5246] section 7.3.
 The initiator tokens are the client messages, and the responder tokens are the server messages as defined in [RFC5246] section 7.3.
 As with NTLM, there is no additional GSS encapsulation.
 For anonymous, the GSS-API_Token must be 0 bytes.
 No additional GSS methods are supported.